-- determining and communicating the schools rules and sanctions - reporting on incidents and the implementation of this policy to the governing board - monitoring and evaluating trends and patterns in behaviour and implementing appropriately informed strategies to address behaviours concerns. - Coordinating CPD to keep staff informed and current and emerging best practice.
+- establishing the standard of behaviour expected by all pupils - determining and communicating the schools rules and sanctions - reporting on incidents and the implementation of this policy to the governing board - monitoring and evaluating trends and patterns in behaviour and implementing appropriately informed strategies to address behaviours concerns. - coordinating CPD to keep staff informed and current and emerging best practice. - sustaining a clear culture of unconditional positive regard towards pupils